openSUSE/news-o-o/_posts/2024-02-14-contribution-sessions-begin-tomorrow.md

 The [first session](https://calendar.opensuse.org/teams/marketing/events/contribution-workshop-obs) about “Basic use of OBS/osc using a version bump as an example” is set to begin tomorrow, on Feb.
 15 at 21:00 UTC.

-### (This session has been postponed and will no longer take place on Feb.
-27.)
-Another talk, “Packaging Guidelines (Patch Policies) and Submission of New Packages”, is scheduled for Feb.
-27 at 16:00 UTC.
+Update: The “Packaging Guidelines (Patch Policies) and Submission of New Packages” session scheduled for Feb.
+27 at 16:00 UTC has been postponed.

 More sessions are expected to be scheduled for future dates.